CodeYourFuture/curriculum/common-content/en/module/induction/viewing-files/index.md

 +++
-title = 'Viewing the files'
+title = 'Viewing files from a git clone'

 time ="20"
 facilitation = false